cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 ## Decision

-We propose to have SIGN_MODE_TEXTUAL’s signing payload `SignDocTextual` to be an array of strings, encoded as a `\n`-delimited string (see point #9).
+We propose to have SIGN_MODE_TEXTUAL’s signing payload `SignDocTextual` to be an array of strings, encoded as a `\n`-delimited (ASCII: 10) string (see point #9).
 Each string corresponds to one "screen" on the hardware wallet device, with no (or little) additional formatting done by the hardware wallet itself.

 ```proto
 message SignDocTextual {